About

 • Carol McCoy (board treasurer), former chancellor for the Davidson County Chancery Court

-• Rep. Steve McDaniel, businessman and Tennessee state representative
+• Rep. Steve McDaniel, businessman and former Tennessee state representative

 • Ron Ramsey, businessman and former Lieutenant Governor of Tennessee